When it comes to the effects of childhood trauma, I have good news and bad news. Let’s do the bad news first.

 The bad news is that if you were traumatized as a child because you didn’t get love, safe connection, nurturing, and attention, nothing else can ever take the place of what you didn’t get.
 No matter how much self compassion you lavish on yourself, how many thousands of hours of meditation and yoga you do, no matter how loving a spouse, friends and children you have in your life, there is absolutely nothing that will fill the void that was created by a mother, or other caretaker, who wasn’t capable of healthy attachment.

 Luckily, that’s not the end of the story.
 There are many nurturing, wonderful things that you can do for yourself to help feel more grounded, peaceful, and whole.
-Some will help enormously, which is why it’s good to invest your time and energy in developing self compassion, doing helpful therapeutic work, and creating/developing nurturing loving relationships in your life.
+Some will help enormously, which is why it’s good to invest your time and energy in developing self compassion, getting therapy, and creating/developing nurturing loving relationships in your life.

 Why share this news with you?
 Because if you can reconcile yourself to the loss of something you will never have, just the way you can reconcile yourself to the death of a loved one, you can more fully enjoy your life.
 As long as you consciously or unconsciously seek what you didn’t get, you have less potential for joy because your obsession with what’s missing stands in the way and gobbles up tons of your energy.
 That’s energy that could be focused on creating the life you want.